 The general technique is applicable to problems other than those treated here.
-It may be applied in a straightforward manner to estimation of projective transformations between 2 or 3-dimensional point sets.
-In these problems, iteration is necessary if one restricts the class of available transformations to a subgroup of the projective group, such as planar homologies (used in [6]), or conjugates of rotations ([4]).
+It may be applied to the computation of the quadrifocal tensor and also to estimation of projective transformations between 2 or 3-dimensional point sets.
+In this latter problem, iteration is necessary if one restricts the class of available